jackadam1981/ChromeEc/board/glados_pd/dualtcpc.md

 shown here and the high speed mux that is not part of this example page)
-2. Controls the isolation FET (two parts of `Q1`,two parts of `Q6`) to disconnet the CC lines when power is off or the MCU is intializing.
+2. Controls the isolation FET (two parts of `Q1`,two parts of `Q6`) to disconnect the CC lines when power is off or the MCU is initializing.
 When power is enabled the enable will put the gate at 3.3V and ensure no higher voltage on CC will reach the MCU.
 3. Disables the Dead Battery pulldown once the MCU is ready for operation.
 The Dead Battery Rd pulldown is provided by a FET (two